 Many individuals, families, and small businesses rely on real estate brokers to find property for them.
 Real estate brokers are professionals who help as middlemen or women between the buyers and sellers of real estate.

 Coolidge, Arizona real estate brokers are typically paid by taking a pre-determined portion of the house's sale price.

 First and foremost, if a buyer asks any question of the seller relating to physical defects in the property, the seller must, under all cases, be as truthful as possible.
 In this case being "as truthful as possible" means answering such questions to the best of your knowledge, and making reasonable efforts to find the answers if you don't know them.
 Lying in this case is very bad idea, and will expose you to serious civil penalties

 In addition to disclosing any material facts the buyer directly inquires about, most "latent defects" in a house or other piece of property should be disclosed whether the buyer asks or not.
 Usually, any defect that the seller knows about and that the buyer can't be expected to know through a reasonable inspection, it has to be disclosed.

 Buyers, nonetheless, also have duties in this area.
 A buyer will not be rewarded for refusing to exercise due diligence.

 Buyers have to conduct reasonably-diligent inspections of land they want to buy.
 If they refuse to do so, they can't sue for any defects which they could have easily discovered.

-Can a Coolidge, Arizona Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Coolidge, Arizona Real Estate Attorney help?